FelixBesancon/holbertonschool-printf/README.md

 - No more than 5 functions per file
 - No use of the `switch` keyword
 - Use of variadic functions (`stdarg.h`)
-- The code uses the Betty style
+- The code follows the Betty coding style
 - Project written in C following the Holberton School style guidelines

 -------------------------------------------------------------